 Child Health Research Day

-Child Health Research Day is a two-day program held annually in April that aims to highlight the outstanding research activities of students, housestaff, clinical and research post-doctoral fellows, research staff, social workers, nurses and junior faculty in the Department of Pediatrics, the Mindich Child Health and Development Institute (MCHDI) and the Department of Preventive Medicine.
+Child Health Research Day is held annually in April and aims to highlight the outstanding research activities of students, housestaff, clinical and research post-doctoral fellows, research staff, social workers, nurses and junior faculty in the Department of Pediatrics, the Mindich Child Health and Development Institute (MCHDI), and the Department of Environmental Medicine and Public Health.
 The breadth of research, broadly related to the health and welfare of infants, children and adolescents, presented in the plenary and poster sessions, exemplifies the commitment to scientific discovery and scholarship central to our academic mission.
 The goal is to advance collaborations between basic, clinical, and social scientists and expand scientific knowledge in the fields of neonatal, infant, child and adolescent health.
-The event provides a unique opportunity for junior investigators in the Department of Pediatrics, MCHDI, and the Department of Preventive Medicine to share the results of their research with colleagues, and thereby discover new applications for their work or identify potential future areas for collaboration.
+The event provides a unique opportunity for junior investigators in the Department of Pediatrics, MCHDI, and the Department of Environmental Medicine and Public Health to share the results of their research with colleagues, and thereby discover new applications for their work or identify potential future areas for collaboration.

 Child Health Research Seminars